jwplayer/jwplatform-docs/docs/building_your_site/recommended_feeds_widgets.md

 The `/js/feeds_harness.js` file dynamically populates the content for `<div id="feed">`.

-First replace the link associated with `var FEED_URL` with a feed URL from your dashboard to specify the content being pulled in to the widget.
-See the [Platform API Reference](//developer.jwplayer.com/jw-platform/reference/v1/urls/feed.html) for more information on the `/feed.rss` endpoint.
+Replace the link associated with `var FEED_URL` with a feed URL from your dashboard to specify the content being pulled in to the widget.
+See the [Platform API Reference](developer.jwplayer.com/jw-platform/reference/v1/urls/feed.html) for more information on the `/feed.rss` endpoint.

+    var FEED_URL = '//content.jwplatform.com/feed.rss?feed_id=Xw0oaD4q&related_video=';

 ###Setup your Player

-    var FEED_URL = '//content.jwplatform.com/feed.rss?feed_id=Xw0oaD4q&related_video=';

-Next, configure the content that plays on page load by setting up the player with a `mediaid` and corresponding `file` and `image` from your content library.
+Configure the content that plays on page load by setting up the player with a `mediaid` and corresponding `file` and `image` from your content library.
 The setup function uses playerdiv and tilediv as variables for player and feed.

     function setup(playerdiv,tilediv) {
        var mediaid  = "uNXCVIsW";